Nikola Jokic captures 2nd straight NBA MVP title

 DENVER (AP) — Nikola Jokic plays for Denver.
 And for Serbia.

-Both places can once again make the same claim: For the second consecutive season, they’re home to the NBA’s Most Valuable Player.
+Both places can once again make the same claim: For the second consecutive season, they’re home to the best player in the NBA.

-The league announced Wednesday night that Jokic won back-to-back MVP awards.
-The Nuggets’ big man is the second consecutive international player to win two in a row, after Milwaukee’s Giannis Antetokounmpo — from Greece — was honored in 2019 and 2020.
+The league announced Wednesday night that Jokic had captured back-to-back MVP awards.
+The Nuggets’ big man is the second consecutive international player to win two in a row, after Milwaukee’s Giannis Antetokounmpo — who hails from Greece — earned the title in 2019 and 2020.

-International players finished 1-2-3.
-Jokic got 65 first-place votes and 875 points from the panel of writers and broadcasters.
+International players finished 1-2-3 in this year’s MVP voting.
+Jokic got 65 first-place votes and 875 points from the panel of sportswriters and broadcasters that cover the league and decide on awards.
 Philadelphia’s Joel Embiid was second with 26 first-place votes and 706 points; Antetokounmpo was third, with nine first-place votes and 595 points.
 Devin Booker of Phoenix wound up fourth.

 “I don’t know what else you can say about Nikola at this point,” Nuggets coach Michael Malone said in a statement.
 “He’s consistently improved his game, he’s consistently proven people wrong when they doubt him and he’s consistently the best player on the floor night in and night out.”

-The 27-year-old Jokic averaged 27.1 points, 13.8 rebounds and 7.9 assists on a team that was missing two max players in Jamal Murray (ACL) and Michael Porter Jr. (back) and won 48 games.
+The 27-year-old Jokic averaged 27.1 points, 13.8 rebounds and 7.9 assists on a team that was missing two max players in Jamal Murray (ACL) and Michael Porter Jr. (back).
 The do-it-all center nicknamed “Joker” created a new category, too, in becoming the first NBA player to eclipse 2,000 points, 1,000 rebounds and 500 assists in a season.

 He’s now a member of another rare club — the 13th player to win back-to-back NBA MVP awards.
 He joined the likes of Antetokounmpo, Stephen Curry, LeBron James (twice), Nash, Tim Duncan, Michael Jordan, Magic Johnson, Moses Malone and Kareem Abdul-Jabbar (twice).
 Larry Bird, Wilt Chamberlain and Bill Russell each won the award in three straight seasons.